 The U.S. Army Corps of Engineers Lake Belt permits included a different methodology for calculating mitigation requirements.
 The ecological balance between the wetland mitigation and wetland impacts was calculated using the ecological value and present worth factors in Table E of the Corps' permits.
-The ecological units balance at the end of the 2004 Annual Report reporting period was plus 189.8 present worth ecological units.
-By comparison, the estimated ecological balance in Table E for the same period was negative 195.1 present worth ecological units.
-Due to the expedited mitigation being implemented by the Mitigation Committee, the positive ecological balance at the end of 2004 Annual Report reporting period is almost 400 present worth ecological units better than the estimates in the permit tables.
+The ecological units at the end of the 2006 Annual Report reporting period were essentially balanced (through March 2006 - mitigation: 543 present worth ecological units / wetland impacts: 545 present worth ecological units).
+By comparison, the estimated ecological balance in Table E for the same period was negative 351.6 present worth ecological units.
+Due to the expedited mitigation being implemented by the Mitigation Committee, the ecological balance at the end of 2006 Annual Report reporting period is almost 350 present worth ecological units better than the estimates in the permit tables.